 It’s easy to get swept away in the myths about who and why children go missing.
 Less sinister than the news would have you believe, most children go missing because a non-custodial parent has picked them up.
 While stranger danger is real, it’s not as real as we’ve been made to believe.
 Check out these latest statistics to find out the truth about kids going missing.

-- Around 8 million children are reported missing each year worldwide
+- Every year, approximately eight million children are reported missing worldwide

-- As estimated, 2300 children are reported missing daily in the US
+- In the US, 2300 children are reported missing per day

-- Less than 1% of missing children get taken by strangers
+- Strangers abduct less than 1% of missing children

-- A child is reported missing every two minutes in Europe
+- Every two minutes, a child is reported missing in Europe

 General Missing Children Statistics